Top 10 Essential Oils For A Cough

 Cinnamon is another essential oil that is being studied all over the world for its infection-fighting properties and agents that help it combat a cold and cough.
 The spice commonly used in baking in cooking actually has a reputation for fighting bronchitis and preventing the spread of bacteria.
 One study found that inhaling cinnamon essential oil while it’s in a gaseous state (for a short period of time) can stop respiratory tract pathogens from spreading.

 Cypress works a lot like bergamot and nutmeg essential oil and even contains the same molecule called camphene.
 This molecule can reduce respiratory tract fluid according to studies.
 To help reduce your congestion and cough, steam cypress oil in a bowl of hot water and breathe in the aroma.

-In studies, nutmeg essential oil has shown to decrease respiratory tract fluid within rabbits.
+In studies, nutmeg essential oil has been shown to decrease respiratory tract fluid in rabbits.
 So, why not give it a shot?
 Inhaling nutmeg essential oil has the potential to make a big difference if you are suffering from a cough or other respiratory issues.